David Gulpilil: Film and television

 In 1969, Gulpilil's skill as a tribal dancer caught the attention of British filmmaker Nicolas Roeg, who had come to Maningrida scouting locations for a forthcoming film.
-Roeg promptly cast the 16-year-old unknown to play a principal role in his internationally acclaimed motion picture Walkabout, released in 1971.
-Before this, any portrayal of an Aboriginal character in Australia had been played by a white actor in blackface.
-This was also groundbreaking, as it was the first time that an Aboriginal character had been portrayed as sexually attractive.
+Roeg promptly cast the 16-year-old unknown to play a principal role in his film Walkabout, released in 1971.
+It was internationally acclaimed, and Gulpilil's role was the first time that an Aboriginal character had been portrayed as sexually attractive.
 Gulpilil's on-screen charisma, combined with his acting and dancing skills, was such that he became an instant national and international celebrity.

-He travelled internationally, mingled with prominent people, and was presented to heads of state.
+The young man travelled internationally, mingled with prominent people, and was presented to heads of state.
 During these travels to promote the film, he met and was impressed with John Lennon, Bob Marley, Bruce Lee, Marlon Brando, and Jimi Hendrix.
 He taught Bob Marley how to play the didgeridoo, while Marley introduced him to "ganja".

 Gulpilil appeared in many more films and television productions.
 He played a lead role in the commercially successful and critically acclaimed Storm Boy (1976).
-He "dominated" the film The Last Wave (1977), with his performance as tribal Aboriginal man Chris Lee.
+He "dominated" the film The Last Wave (1977) with his charismatic performance as Chris Lee, a conflicted urban tribal Aboriginal.

 A documentary about his life, Gulpilil: One Red Blood, was aired on ABC Television in 2003.
 The title comes from a quote by Gulpilil: "We are all one blood.
 No matter where we are from, we are all one blood, the same".